 Career mapping is a strategic method of planning an individual's career, matching personal goals with the needs of the industry.
-Career mapping has become more important considering the changing job roles and the fast pace of technological changes.
+It has become more important considering the changing job roles and the fast pace of technological changes.
 It enables people to discover skills, define precise goals, and manage career shifts successfully.

 What Is Career Mapping?

-Career mapping is a systematic process that assists individuals and organizations in planning and mapping career advancement.
+It is a systematic process that assists individuals and organizations in planning and mapping career advancement.
 It entails identifying existing skills, setting professional goals, and mapping steps to be taken to attain them.

-Career mapping is essential for companies as it helps with talent management, ensuring the workforce has defined careers in the organization.
+It is essential for companies as it helps with talent management, ensuring the workforce has defined careers in the organization.
 It supports employee engagement, retention, and workforce planning by linking employee and company goals.

 Strategic mapping of career paths by workers and employers can unlock more potential, allow fitting into emerging trends in the workplace, and promote consistent improvement in a changing environment.